brw1820/homework-05-daily-planner/02-Homework/README.md

 ## The Repository

-This repository consists of a simple HTML file that has created a randomizing password generator online for increased password security.
+This repository consists of a simple HTML file that has created a dynamic daily planner.

 ## Table of Contents